felipemdrs/aws-lambda-custom-auth/README.md

 # aws-lambda-custom-auth

-This project uses a combination of serverless and terraform to create a simple api thats generate bearer token, validate and get simple data on protected route.
+This project uses a combination of serverless and terraform to create a simple api thats generate bearer token, validate and get simple data in a protected route.

 Continuos integrations has developed using Github actions.
 More detalis in `.github/worflows` folder.